Last updated on November 20, 2022

 Paris – a city of romance with an Eiffel Tower at the foot, considered to be one of the most beautiful in the world.
-With extreme number of chateau in it’s neighbourhood and endless scenery of taking gorgeous photos, who wouldn’t dream to find yourself in this city of top fashion and art.
+With extreme number of chateau (a large French house or castle) in it’s neighbourhood and endless scenery for gorgeous photos opportunity, everyone wants to explore the magic top fashion city.
+Let me introduce some Paris best spots to visit.

-I’ve been visiting Paris couple of times for different occasions and there’s always something more to see.
+I’ve been visiting Paris couple of times for different occasions, the same paths never become boring and there’s always something more to explore.
 Before I take you outside Paris we are going to pay few visits to one of the most amazing museums in the world.

 Palais de Versailles – a symbol of the French monarchy.
 It’s a great place to spend also a full day to explore impressive gardens around the palace.
 The history of Versailles is strongly associated with the figure of Louis XIV, who took the role of architect and built a masterpiece of the chateau and the forest surrounding it.
 Louis XV did not spent major time in Versailles but often resided at Fontainebleau.
 After his death Versailles entered a long period of neglect.
 In the late 18th century Louise XVI organized a huge wedding ceremony in Versailles and his wife – Marie Antoinette made it her exclusive domain.
 Versaille remained mostly untouched during French Revolution, it was closed during II world war to reopen and remain greatest world attraction.

 Buy tickets online for specific time.
 The queue is enormous!
 I couldn’t believe how long it is when I saw it!
-Having ticket for certain time entitles you to take another entrance (on your left side having Palace in front of you).
-A man will check you ticket first to confirm you are taking place in the right queue.
-You have to be in front of the entrance 15 minutes before your time and you’re in!
-If you want to buy a ticket to the gardens you can also buy it separately when leaving the palace.
+Having ticket entitles you to go through a separate entrance (which is on your left side facing the Palace).
+A security man will check you ticket to make sure you are standing in the right queue.
+You have to be in front of the entrance 15 minutes before your ticket time!
+If you want to buy a ticket to the gardens you can buy it separately after visiting the palace.

 Palais de Versailles